docusign/docusign-esign-java-client/readme.md

 To create a signature request from a template:

+    // create a new |RequestSignatureFromTemplate| object
     RequestSignatureFromTemplate req = new RequestSignatureFromTemplate();

-    // email subject and template ID are required properties req.setEmailSubject("Sent from a Template");
+    // email subject and template ID are required properties, many others available req.setEmailSubject("Sent from a Template");
     req.setTemplateId("Template ID goes here");